Lucky Peak Dam

 Lucky Peak Dam is a rolled earth and gravel fill embankment dam in the western United States, located on the Boise River in southwestern Idaho.
 In Ada County east of Boise, it is directly downstream of Arrowrock Dam, a concrete arch dam completed in 1915.
 At the time of its construction in the early 1950s, Lucky Peak's primary purpose was flood control, with a secondary purpose of irrigation.
 The normal operating elevation of the full reservoir is 3055 ft above sea level, the empty reservoir's elevation (Boise River) is 2824 ft.

-Construction began in November 1949 by the U.S. Army Corps of Engineers; many men were lost blasting the mountain.
-Most had no experience with dynamite.
-They brought in Clifford Riddle who was an expert in dynamite.
-Clifford had settled his wife and sons in the Boise Valley.
-Clifford carved the crucial operational curve of the road to reach the reservoir called Lucky Peak Lake.